Home » Are Your Business Emails Being Ignored?

 Consistently, I receive emails from concerned site visitors asking why they are not receiving responses to their emails sent to colleagues, coworkers, and business associates.
 They feel they are being ignored, and they don’t like it.

-They think it is rude — and in many cases, they are probably right.
-At least when it comes to essential communications that involve doing business with established contacts.
+They think it is rude — and in many cases, they are probably right when it comes to essential communications involving doing business with established contacts.

 I get that frustration.
-You have business to do; you need input, information, a file, or the other side just to answer a few questions.
+You have business; you need input, information, a file, or the other side to answer a few questions.
 Crickets.

 This happened to me recently — asking a long-time customer (known for only answering when he needs information) to set a date to launch his new website so I can block out the necessary time.
-He has ignored that request only to ask about something else — by replying to a two-month past due invoice email that he still has not remitted.
+Unfortunately, he has ignored that request only to ask about something else — by replying to a two-month past due invoice email that he still has yet to remit.

 How should I feel about that?
 Does that reflect respect for my time and our long-term relationship?
 I hate when others make me inefficient.
-I bet you feel the same, right?
+I bet you think the same.

 Speaking from experience, some do not respond intentionally.
 You may hear, “I don’t have enough time…” or, “Yes, I choose to ignore some people and don’t care if they like it or not!”
 Yeah, that’s a great way to run a business.

-Unfortunately, we cannot choose our contacts or those we need to email in our daily business activities.
+Unfortunately, we cannot choose our contacts or those we must email in our daily business activities.

 If it’s not you, what then?